Cranberry Jalapeño Salsa Recipe

 Extra heat version

-Use three jalapeños and keep the seeds in at least one.
-You can also add a Serrano pepper — serranos are brighter and sharper while jalapeños are earthier.
-Together they layer the heat in a way that’s more interesting than just hot.
+Try using three jalapeños and leaving the seeds in at least one.
+You can add a Serrano too — serranos are brighter and sharper while jalapeños are more earthy.
+Together, these peppers create a more interesting heat rather than just spice.

 Mango instead of pineapple

-Similar amounts of fresh or frozen mango works (approx. 3/4 cup diced).
-The salsa will be more tropical and chunkier.
-It’ll be a different salsa, not better or worse than the original, just different.
+About 3/4 of a cup diced fresh or frozen mango works just fine.
+The salsa will be chunkier and more tropical.
+It’s a different salsa, not better or worse than the original, just different.

 No cilantro